 J.R.
-Smith certainly has had a roller-coaster career in the NBA.
-From winning the Sixth Man of the Year award with the New York Knicks to costing the Cleveland Cavaliers a win in the 2018 NBA Finals with an awful blunder, Smith has had many highs and lows.
+Smith certainly had a rollercoaster career in the NBA.
+From winning the Sixth Man of the Year award with the New York Knicks to costing the Cleveland Cavaliers a win in the 2018 NBA Finals with an awful blunder, Smith has experienced many highs and lows.

 J.R.
 Smith proved how talented he was on the Nuggets and Knicks

-Entering the 2004 NBA draft right out of high school, the New Orleans Hornets ultimately selected J.R.
+Entering the 2004 NBA Draft right out of high school, the New Orleans Hornets ultimately selected J.R.
 Smith with the 18th overall pick.

-He then played for them in 2004-05 and 2005-06 and averaged 9.2 points per game in those seasons.
+He played for them in 2004-05 and 2005-06 and averaged 9.2 points per game in those seasons.
 In his next five seasons, though, Smith played for the Denver Nuggets and became a star.
 He averaged 13 points per game in 2006-07 for the Nuggets, and then after scoring 12.3 points per game in 2007-08, he scored 15.2 points per game for the team in 2008-09.

-Smith played for the Nuggets in the next two seasons after that, but then began playing for the New York Knicks in 2011-12.
+Smith played for the Nuggets in the next two seasons after that but then began playing for the New York Knicks in 2011-12.

 Smith then played for the Knicks in 2013-14 and part of the 2014-15 season.
-This was before he ultimately went to the Cleveland Cavaliers during 2014-15.
+This was before he ultimately went to the Cleveland Cavaliers for 2014-15.

-Winning a title in Cleveland, but also being remembered for a blunder
+Winning a title in Cleveland but also being remembered for a blunder

 J.R.
-Smith helped the Cavaliers have a lot of success from 2014-15 through 2017-18.
-When the Cavaliers traded for Smith during the 2014-15 season, the Cavaliers were only 19-16.
+Smith helped the Cavaliers have a lot of success from 2014-18.
+When the Cavaliers traded for Smith, the Cavaliers were only 19-16.
 They ultimately went 34-13 throughout the rest of that regular season, though, and then went to the NBA Finals.

 With Game 1 against the Golden State Warriors being tied 107-107 with four seconds left, Smith collected a rebound off George Hill’s missed free throw.
-Then it seemed as if Smith thought that the Cavaliers had the lead as he did not try to give the team an opportunity to take the lead before the buzzer went off.
+Then it seemed like Smith thought the Cavaliers had the lead.
+He did not try to give his team a chance to win before the buzzer went off.

 The NBA once fined Smith for posting an inappropriate photo

 “I didn’t know it was going to be as big deal as it is now,” Smith said, according to The Denver Post.
 “I definitely regret it.
 It takes away from our team.
-Anytime I do anything that takes away from our team, I’m definitely going to regret it.”J.R.
-Smith
+Anytime I do anything that takes away from our team, I’m definitely going to regret it.”

 Stats courtesy of Basketball Reference